Your Best Chance at Keeping Stink Bugs Out of Your House Is Right Now - Washingtonian

 If they do get in your home, once January comes around, the bugs will start responding to light again.
 Then you can trap the bugs using simple supplies at home.
 Kuhar recommends setting up pans filled with soap and water under light sources in otherwise dark rooms.
 The bugs will start to collect in the pans and drown.

-Perhaps the most promising solution in stink bug research comes from another bug, the samurai moth, which stings stink bug eggs.
-Also accidentally introduced from Asia, the samurai moth has been found in many states throughout the mid-Atlantic and “seems to be tracking and following the populations of brown marmorated,” he says.
+Perhaps the most promising solution in stink bug research comes from another bug, the samurai wasp, which stings stink bug eggs.
+Also accidentally introduced from Asia, the samurai wasp has been found in many states throughout the mid-Atlantic and “seems to be tracking and following the populations of brown marmorated,” he says.
 Luckily, it’s not a threat to anyone but the stink bug.

-Note: Correction: This post originally referred imprecisely to the Samurai wasp.